basis-technology-corp/tcl-regex-java/README.md

 In Java, the runtime is a combination of Runtime, RegExp, and some data stored in Guts.
 This is a reflection of the C code structure; over time we should be evolving all of this into the RegExp class, I think.

+## TODO? ##

+The C code has this LRU cache on ssets, corresponding to Java StateSets.
+In Java, we just keep allocating them.
+The risk here is that it they might amount to too much memory when a complex expression is applied to a large input.
+But the maximum size is related to the complexity of the machine, not the input (I think) so we may get away with this.